According to my 25 year old self – I’d failed at life.

 Did you ever go to the job centre and have the privilege of printing out pages and pages of jobs, only to feel it is a complete waste of time?
 Yep, I did too until I landed my self a job as at arts & activities coordinator at a dementia care home.

-It was like a divine intervention, firstly to find a job where they wanted someone with an art degree and secondly it was within walking distances of my home.
-Within 2 hours of printing out one of those long thin job ads sheets.
-I was employed with a contract.
+It was like a divine intervention finding a job where they wanted someone with an art degree and secondly it was within walking distances of my home.
+Within 2 hours of printing out one of those long thin job ads sheets, I was employed with a contract.
 Goodbye JSA.

 It was a random experience but I gave it my all.
 I ran a morning exercises class, hosted a discussion on the daily news, organised parties and dancing, ran painting activities and started an afternoon choir.